Technology-Notes/kiemlicz-util-wiki/Salt-Minion.md

-Agent daemon that runs on the remote (managed) server
+Agent daemon that runs on the remote (managed) node.
-Receives commands from the Salt Master and responds with the results
+Receives commands from the _Salt Master_ and responds with the results, can operate autonomously as well.
-Runs on top of the OS (Windows, Linux, Mac)
+Runs directly on top of the OS (Windows, Linux, Mac), requires python (2.7 or 3.5).

-## Connection
+## Operation
-Minion generates keypair
+ - minion generates keypair
-Sends public key
+ - sends public key to the _Salt Master_
-Waits for Master to accept
+ - waits for _Salt Master_ to accept the key (there are multiple ways to accept the key, e.g., [salt-key](https://github.com/kiemlicz/util/wiki/Salt-Scripts#salt-key))
-Master generates symmetric key, establishes secure connection Minion sends grains
+ - _Salt Master_ generates symmetric key, encrypts it with _Salt Minion_ public key and sends back

-## Targeting
+ - _Salt Minion_ has established secure connection
+ - _Salt Minion_ sends grains via secure channel

+_Salt Minion_ is ready to accept master requests, all further state file rendering happens on minion